-The District does grant a goods-in-transit exemption.
+The District does not have a goods-in-transit policy in place.

-The District does not grant a freeport exemption.
+The District does grant a freeport property exemption.

 Ad valorem taxes are not levied by the District against the exempt value of residence homesteads for the payment of debt.